October 09, 2019

-Multiple studies show major lack of public knowledge about HPV vaccine
+Multiple studies show major lack of public knowledge about HPV vaccine and cancer prevention

-Despite the fact that the human papillomavirus (HPV)vaccine has been available in the U.S. for over 10 years and remains the only vaccine to protect against multiple types of cancer, several recent studies show that public knowledge about the vaccine and HPV’s relationship to cancer remains low.
+Despite the fact that the human papillomavirus (HPV) vaccine has been available in the U.S. for over 10 years and remains the only vaccine to protect against multiple types of cancer, several recent studies show that public knowledge about the vaccine and HPV’s relationship to cancer remains low.

 The first-generation HPV vaccine was approved by the FDA in 2006.
 It protected against four strains of the virus.
 In 2014, the second-generation HPV vaccine was introduced.
 It protects against nine of the most common cancer-causing forms of the virus and is most effective when given at ages 11-12.